 For brand new packages (which don't have to account for a legacy of

-documentation which says apt-get install foo
+documentation which says apt-get install foo), i prefer the naming

-package includes the tool itself (after all,
+convention that the foo package includes the tool itself (after all,

-sets up a standard
+it does provide /usr/sbin/foo), and foo-service sets up a standard

-system service configured and running (and depends on foo
+system service configured and running (and depends on foo).

 Side Effects